junjie-bianjie/CapsuleFarmerEvolved/Advanced-Installation-for-Windows.md

 ## Prerequisites
 - Windows 10 or 11 (Windows 8 is reported to work but is not supported)
-- Python ≥ 3.10.1 (version 3.9 should work as well but is not officially supported) [MUST BE ON PATH!]
+- Python ≥ 3.10.1 (version 3.9 should work as well but is not officially supported)
-- pipenv (`pip install pipenv`) [MUST BE ON PATH!]
+- pipenv (`pip install pipenv`)
-- pyinstaller (`pip install pyinstaller`) [optional, only if you want to compile the application yourself] [MUST BE ON PATH!]
+- pyinstaller (`pip install pyinstaller`) [optional, only if you want to compile the application yourself]
-- git (optional, only if you want to run the application from source code) [MUST BE ON PATH!]
+- git [optional, only if you want to run the application from source code]
-- 7zip (optional, only if you want to compile the application from source code and zip the output files) [MUST BE ON PATH!]
+- 7zip [optional, only if you want to compile the application from source code and zip the output files]

+Please note that all of the above must be on your PATH.
+If they are not, add them to your PATH.
+Refer to [this guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) for more information.

 ## Running from source code